-Applicants are encouraged to apply as early as possible.
+Applicants are encouraged to apply as early as possible, expecially those individuals who are applying for financial aid.
 Applications submitted less than five weeks before the start of the intensive are considered on a space-available basis and must contain a $50 late application fee.

 All applicants whose first language is not English or who have taken their prior education in a non-English-speaking college or university must demonstrate oral and written proficiency in English during the admissions process (through a hand written personal statement and phone conversation).
 Taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) may be required.

 email@example.com / 845-425-0055 x20.